Anne Frank's Stepsister Shares Holocaust Survival Story

+MINNEAPOLIS (WCCO) — A survivor of the Holocaust is bringing her story to the Twin Cities this weekend.
+You may have never heard her name, but it’s likely you do know her stepsister, Anne Frank.

-MINNEAPOLIS (WCCO) — “We had a wonderful family life and suddenly really suddenly it was all destroyed when the Nazis marched into Austria,” said Eva Schloss, a Holocaust survivor.
+“We had a wonderful family life and suddenly really suddenly it was all destroyed when the Nazis marched into Austria,” said Eva Schloss, a Holocaust survivor.

 Schloss was 13 years old when her family went into hiding.